Basics: 5 system architecture patterns you should use

 Ask others how they dealt/ would deal with such circumstances.
 Get the StackOverflow slackers together and work out complete or partial solutions.
 Work your way from the top touching general issues, as compared to looking for the nitty-gritty.

 Passing the whiteboard around is not lucrative so you have to migrate your blocks to a virtual template.
 Maybe add-up a note or two, align your sketches with business requirements and outline purpose.
-If you’re crammed in time, multiple tools allow you to jot diagrams, so at least make use of those.
+When constrained in time, multiple tools could aid you in building jot diagrams.
+Use them to your advantage.
 Remember: for some, diagrams without proper documentation, notes or an outlook on how your sketch reaches business objectives, are just a set of scribbles on the wall.

 Process tradeoffs and alternatives

 No best pattern will magically solve your issues and bring about a perfect development cycle.
-A good approach means scrutiny in regards to what benefits are traded.
+A good approach means scrutiny when trading benefits.
 You can’t single out a pattern and say it’s inherently bad.
 Some patterns offer less in certain programmatic contexts as such other options seem more appealing.
 Carry a balance around – in your mind – weighing the pros and cons of certain ideas.

 Asking a tech unsavvy client what he thinks of your decision will not amount to much insight.
 However, the engineers of your company could find some peculiarities, perhaps, important enough to net another review.

-The approach to selecting the Software Architecture is not set in stone.
+Approaches for selecting a fitting Software Architecture allow loads of wiggle space.
 It wise to spend time on the matter, but delving on it too much can prove counterproductive.

 Choosing your Software/System Architecture Pattern

 Not a proprietary technique, however, courtesy demands we share resources to drive competitiveness.
-The “correct”’ architecture style can be better understood if we screen it against somewhat objective factors.
+The “correct”’ architecture style will emerge when screening it against somewhat objective factors.
 Placing a score on Quality Attributes is a good start for beginning a multi-criteria decision-making problem.
 You will find different authoritative experts articulate distinct Quality Attributes which only adds to the difficulty of choosing the one.
 However, consider the amalgam below a trustworthy guideline to discuss on:

 |Ease of testing||The degree to which the system allows for running test cases.
 Testing often requires deep documentation and insight into the underlying system design.|